History of Paris: From Clovis to the Capetian kings (6th–11th centuries)

-In the 9th century, the city was repeatedly attacked by the Vikings, who sailed up the Seine on great fleets of Viking ships.
+In the 9th century, the city was repeatedly attacked by the Vikings, who sailed up the Seine on fleets of Viking ships.
 They demanded a ransom and ravaged the fields.
-In December 856, Vikings who had been wintering on the island of Oscelle attacked and burned Paris.
-According to the Royal Frankish Annals, they burned all the churches of Paris with the exception of St. Germain-des-Prés, the Cathedral of St. Stephen, the Church of St. Vincent and St. Denis, which were spared due to a payment of ransom (Royal Frankish Annals s.a.
-856 and 857).
+In December 856, Vikings attacked and burned Paris.
+According to the Royal Frankish Annals, they burned all the churches of Paris with the exception of St. Germain-des-Prés, the Cathedral of St. Stephen, the Church of St. Vincent and St. Denis, which were spared due to a payment of ransom.
 In 885–886, they laid a one-year siege to Paris and tried again in 887 and in 889, but were unable to conquer the city, as it was protected by the Seine and the walls of the Île de la Cité.
 The two bridges, vital to the city, were additionally protected by two massive stone fortresses, the Grand Châtelet on the Right Bank and the "Petit Châtelet" on the Left Bank, built on the initiative of Joscelin, the bishop of Paris.
-The Grand Châtelet gave its name to the modern Place du Châtelet on the same site.

 In the fall of 978, Paris was besieged by the Emperor Otto II during the Franco-German war of 978–980.
 At the end of the 10th century, a new dynasty of kings, the Capetians, founded by Hugh Capet in 987, came to power.
 Though they spent little time in the city, they restored the royal palace on the Île de la Cité and built a church where the Sainte-Chapelle stands today.
 Prosperity returned gradually to the city and the Right Bank began to be populated.
 On the Left Bank, the Capetians founded an important monastery: the Abbey of Saint-Germain-des-Prés.
 Its church was rebuilt in the 11th century.
-The monastery owed its fame to its scholarship and illuminated manuscripts.